sammyschneider/ProductPlan-Homework/README.md

 - You may choose to make the bars drag & droppable into additional lanes within the timeline.
 - You may choose to make the underlying timeline horizontally scrollable.
 - You may choose to make the Lane container expandable and collapsable.
-- Use the following API call to populate the content areas of the page to prepare for a theoretical A/B testing example with the instructional prompts - the hypothetical goal of this test is to validate multiple content approaches with users, which means the instructional prompt content should be dynamic and derived from the API response.
+- Create an API call to populate the content areas of the page to prepare for a theoretical A/B testing example with the instructional prompts - the hypothetical goal of this test is to validate multiple content approaches with users, which means the instructional prompt content should be dynamic and derived from the API response.

 ## Help!
 Should you stumble into any questions during your quest, feel free tor reach out to your contact.
 There are no stupid questions!